 Information about the time of each file is contained in the file name.
-Valid substitution strings are listed in Table 36 and examples of the use of time templating are given in Table 38.
+Valid substitution strings are listed in Table 40 and examples of the use of time templating are given in Table 42.

 The substitution template must be compatible with the period (frequency) of the data files.
 If a substitution template includes a substitution string that refers to a period of a day or longer, each file must contain data for no more than one period.
 For example, if %m2 appears in the template, each file must contain data from at most one calendar month.
-For periods less than one day (i.e. hours and minutes), data for more than one period can be held in the same file, but the file period must be a factor of one day 9.
+For periods less than one day (i.e. hours and minutes), data for more than one period can be held in the same file, but the file period must be a factor of one day12.

-The start time of each file must also follow (slightly complicated) rules that are laid out in Table 37.
+The start time of each file must also follow (slightly complicated) rules that are laid out in Table 41.
 The rules ensure that the first data in a file represent the first time that the time-templating expects to find in that file.
 Essentially they require that each file holds all possible data for the time period - there cannot be any missing times.
 Some of these rules are demonstrated in the example section below.
 If these rules are not followed, the code will detect an error and stop.
-In Table 37, dataPerUnits and filePerUnits are the time units that are used to describe the period of the data and the files respectively, chosen from 1 year, 1 month, days, hours and minutes.
+In Table 41, dataPerUnits and filePerUnits are the time units that are used to describe the period of the data and the files respectively, chosen from 1 year, 1 month, days, hours and minutes.
 If a file or data period can be described by more than one time unit, the longer unit is used.
 For example, a period of 60 minutes is described as 1 hour.

 For example, consider daily data held in one file per month.
 This gives dataPerUnits='day' and filePerUnits='1 month'.
-Table 37 shows that the first data in each file must represent the 1st of the month, as might be expected.
+Table 41 shows that the first data in each file must represent the 1st of the month, as might be expected.
 A file that started with data for the 2nd of the month cannot be used with time templating, even if a particular run does not require the data at that time.

 dataPerUnits

 1 year 1 month days hours minutes

 filePerUnits 1 year none Jan 01Jan 00H 01Jan 00H 01Jan

 1 month - none 1 st of 00H 1 st of 00H 1 st of

 month month month

-days - ı none H00 00H
+days - - none 00H 00H

-hours - ı - none 00H
+hours - - - none 00H

-minutes - - - none
+minutes - - - - none

-Table 37 Requirements for the time of first data in time templated files.
+Table 41 Requirements for the time of first data in time templated files.

-6.20.2.
+6.21.2.
 Variable-name templating

 Variable-name templating is so called because it is expected to be used when related variables are stored in separate files, with file names that are identical apart from a section that indicates what variable is in each file.
 For example, variable #1 could be in "file1.dat", while variable #2 is in "file2.dat".
 Examples of the use of this type of templating are given in the next section.
-If using variable name templating with non-SDF formats, the layout of each file must be similar - the number of headers and the number of fields in any time level must be the same in all files.
+If

-&lt;sup>9 Users of GrADS should note that, for these shorter substitution string periods (hours and minutes), JULES can use files that cannot be described by a GrADS template control file.
+12 Users of GrADS should note that, for these shorter substitution string periods (hours and minutes), JULES can use files that cannot be described by a GrADS template control file.
 GrADS (at v1.9v4) insists that each file contains data that covers at most one period, whereas JULES allows data for more than one period.
 For example, if the substitution template includes %h2, GrADS insists that each file contains data for at most one hour, whereas JULES allows each file to have 1, 2, 3, 4..etc hours of data.